flightstats/hub/README.md

    "ttlDays": "14",
    "peakRequestRateSeconds":1,
    "contentSizeKB":10,
-   "description": "a sequence of all the coffee orders from stumptown" }
+   "description": "a sequence of all the coffee orders from stumptown", "tags": ["coffee"]
+}
 ```